Doubling Down on Donation Drive

 “The idea is to try to spur more people to donate.”

 Brett King, a grade 10 student at Horton High School, signed up for the Breakaway Cycling Adventure for Kids with Cancer fundraiser earlier this year.
 He’s doing so in memory of his mother, Heidi King, who died May 18 due to esophageal cancer.
 AS a child, she had successfully battled neuroblastoma.

 King was invited to join Breakaway Cycling Adventure for Kids with Cancer by his Horton High School Grade 12 friend Mark Wilkie, who also lives in Hantsport.
 Joining them on the NS Strong team is Asa Hood, of Port Williams.
 Wilkie battled childhood cancer and participated in the challenge last year.…..Read More

 Annapolis Valley company’s matching challenge leads to huge success for Make-A-Wish radiothon

 PORT WILLIAMS, N.S. —

-A cancer diagnosis in Dr. Mark Johnston’s family was the inspiration behind a $25,000 donation to the Caleb’s Courage Fund, from True North Clinical Research.
+A cancer diagnosis in Dr. Mark Johnston’s family was the inspiration behind a $25,000 donation to the Caleb’s Courage Fund, from Centricity Research.

-After hearing about Caleb’s Courage and the work that is being done in Cape Breton, Johnston, who has been practicing psychiatry for over 15 years and is the principal investigator at True North Clinical Research, a research company based in Halifax and New Minas, decided his business wanted to help sick children in Cape Breton… Read More
+After hearing about Caleb’s Courage and the work that is being done in Cape Breton, Johnston, who has been practicing psychiatry for over 15 years and is the principal investigator at Centricity Research, a research company based in Halifax and New Minas, decided his business wanted to help sick children in Cape Breton… Read More